-During a typical agoraphobic situation (eg, standing in line, sitting in the middle of a long row in a classroom), some people have panic attacks; others simply feel uncomfortable.
+During a typical agoraphobic situation (eg, standing in line, sitting in the middle of a long row in a classroom), some people have panic attacks Panic Disorder in Children and Adolescents Panic disorder is characterized by recurrent, frequent (at least once/week) panic attacks.
+Panic attacks are discrete spells lasting about 20 minutes; during attacks, children experience somatic... read more ; others simply feel uncomfortable.
 Agoraphobia is uncommon among children, but it may develop in adolescents, particularly those who also have panic attacks.

 Agoraphobia often interferes with function and, if severe enough, can cause people to become housebound.

-For agoraphobia to be diagnosed, patients must consistently have fear or anxiety about ≥ 2 of the following for ≥ 6 mo:
+For agoraphobia to be diagnosed, patients must consistently have unreasonable fear or anxiety about ≥ 2 of the following for ≥ 6 months:

 Also, the fear must cause patients to avoid the distressing situation to the extent that they have difficulty functioning normally (eg, going to school, visiting the mall, doing other typical activities).